AlakX86/date_diff/README.md

 The code defines two functions, request_start_user_date and request_final_user_date, which request the user to enter a start date and an end date in year, month and day format.
 The functions use the days_in_month function of the days_in_month module to validate that the day entered is within the valid range for the given month and year.
 <h3>days_between_dates</h3>

-The functions prompt the user to enter the year, month and day using the input() function, and validate that the values entered are integers and within the valid range.
-If the user enters an invalid value, the user is prompted to enter a valid value.
+The days_between_dates function calculates the number of days, months and years between two given dates.
+It takes as arguments the start and end dates in year, month and day format (for readability regardless of the format used in the reader's country, it simply goes chronologically in descending order).
+The function uses three auxiliary functions next_day, next_month and next_year to calculate the next day, month and year respectively.
+Then, it uses a while loop to iterate over the days between the two dates and accumulates the number of elapsed days, months and years.
+Finally, it returns a tuple with the total number of elapsed days, months and years.